tdbm: a simple, high-performance database with nested atomic transactions

 3. tdbm also supports multithreaded operation with nested atomic transactions - it does all the necessary buffer and lock management automatically.
 But because it was developed before POSIX threads became popular, locking and such in the 1.2 distribution relies on thread software that was specially developed and never officially distributed.
 So multiple simulataneous users have never been supported by the public version - but I think a commercial version may have done so.

-Also, tdbm can also store very large data items, supports memory-resident (volatile or non-persistent) databases, and offers very competitive performance.
+Also, tdbm can store very large data items, supports memory-resident (volatile or non-persistent) databases, and offers very competitive performance.

 Disk Write Caching!?